rugbyprof/2143-Object-Oriented-Programming/Lectures/09-ChatGptConversation/README.md

 ## Op Ed

 So I am super intrigued about Chat Gpt, so much that I pay for access as a priority member.
-I love it because I can ask it questions, with a certain amount of expectation with the answer I intuitively expect to receive, but get something slightly different!
+I love it because I can ask it a question, my intuition gives me a certain amount of expectation, but I typically get something slightly different than expected.
 For me, this is a great learning tool.
-Because it shows me different approaches to solutions.
-Some are mildly different to expectations, some greatly different, and some (sadly) don't even compile (even though logically they are close).
+It shows me different approaches to solutions.
+Some are mildly different to expectations, some greatly different, and some (sadly) don't compile.
+Those answers are logically close, but need some tweeking.

 Chat GPT is a crutch, pure and simple.
 And I'm a prime example .... sadly.
 However, I have the advantage of already having solidified a base of knowledge in the CS world.
 That doesn't mean I stop learning, because in our field it's a never ending story!
 So, Chat GPT might make me a little lazy, or it might actually speed up some of my lesson plans?!?
 What it won't do is reverse my knowledge base, meaning it can't take away what I know, in fact it helps me learn small nuances in approaches to problems.
 And this is a good thing.